-The second main difference between the models of standard logic and DEFLOG's dialectical interpretations is that in the models of standard logic, the whole language is interpreted, i.e. all sentences of the language are assigned a status (usually either true or false), while in dialectical interpretations, this need not be so: a dialectical interpretation has an extent, that consists of the sentences of the language that are assigned a status.
-The intuitive idea is that in a dialectical interpretation only those sentences are evaluated that are justified or defeated by the theory.
-In fact, the analogy between dialectical interpretations and sets of consequences of consistent sets of sentences is closer than that between dialectical interpretations and models.
-This explains the 'partiality' of dialectical interpretations.
+The second main difference between the models of standard logic and DEFLOG's dialectical interpretations is that in the models of standard logic, the whole language is interpreted, i.e., all sentences of the language are assigned a status (usually either true or false), while in dialectical interpretations, this need not be so: a dialectical interpretation has an extent, that consists of the sentences of the language that are assigned a status.
+The intuitive idea is that in a dialectical interpretation only those sentences are evaluated as are justified or defeated by the theory.
+In fact, the analogy between dialectical interpretations and sets of consistent sets of sentences is closer than that between dialectical interpretations.